LukasJansen100/Portfolio-S3/proof/web-application.md

 Frameworks can come with a lot of features that are not necessary for your application, this can slow down performance.

 ### What are some recent popular JavaScript frameworks?
-Populair Javascript frameworks are Node, Vue, Angular, Ember and React
+Some populair Javascript frameworks are Node, Vue, Angular, Ember and React

 ### What were the specific reasons for choosing your JavaScript framework?
 In our case ReactJS felt like a good framework (individual and group project) because it's a very populair framework, and has a big community around it.